 For example, we’ve had to explain to a client that their field sales in the UK were so bad, customers were fleeing in droves.
 Another client had to be told that the upstart that they didn’t think was a threat very much was one.
 Convinced they had the superior product, one client was shocked to learn that the buyers they wanted were truly satisfied with a rival’s less flashy product.
 In another instance, our client thought they were losing deals to a competitor only because they had a cheaper solution.
-It turned out that not only was it cheaper, customers preferred the competing solution’s features and capabilities as well.
+It turned out that not only was it cheaper, but customers also preferred the competing solution’s features and capabilities.

 Needless to say, we’ve had a lot of practice giving tough feedback to clients.
-More importantly, we’ve learned how to deliver bad news in a way that motivates clients to absorb and act on our research findings.
+More importantly, we’ve learned how to deliver bad news in a way that motivates clients to absorb and act on our B2B market research findings.

 Here are 10 ways we turn bad news into constructive criticism.

 1. Be Direct.

 Indirectness often leads to confusion as this excellent Harvard Business Review article explains in a discussion of “the dangers of easing in.”